Madonna del Rosario (Rome): Description

-A double flight of stairs leds to the single-order facade, divided into three parts by ionic pilasters; a plaque recalls the stay in the convent, between 1862 and 1866, of the composer Franz Liszt.
+A double flight of stairs leads to the single-order facade, divided into three parts by ionic pilasters; a plaque recalls the stay in the convent, between 1862 and 1866, of the composer Franz Liszt.

 The church is surmounted by a dome and flanked by a small bell-tower.

 The interior has an elliptical plan, with a high altar and two chapels on each side.
 At the high altar, enclosed in a niche with a stucco frame, there is the statue of the Virgin of the Rosary.

 The most valuable works of art preserved in the church are: